davedawita/Kick-at-Moving-Goal/README.md

 Troubleshooting

 Please click the reset button to restart the game.
-If any player wants to reset the game and to interchangeable use the 'Start Game' button, it will not work.
+If any player wants to reset the game and to interchangeably use the 'Start Game' button, it will not work.
 The purpose of the reset button is to enable that functionality.
 If you need to go back to the lower or first level, refresh your browser.
+If you press the space bar after you select "reset" button, please click anywhere on the screen.

-Forthcoming Features
+Forthcoming Features: Turning players and recording scores separately for the two players.

 This game may include the tooltips feature in the future.
 A dropdown menu for different levels of difficulty can be added when the 'Next Level' button is clicked in the future.